An Interview with Tom Brickman, April 2009

 Landowners tell us they need someone they can just talk to who knows the markets and the biology, etc., who will also take the time to understand their vision.
 It starts with seeing the ‘picture’ in their mind of how the land and family fit together in 10 years or so, and exploring the options for getting there.
 Many don’t realize there are always options.
 Of course, every option has a ‘price tag’.
 Not necessarily in terms of money, but in terms of consequences to the kids, taxes, value in 20 years, their hunting or fishing experience, etc. We help landowners understand the options before they make a decision.

-I started Land Smart Resources as a place where landowners can go to see how everything fits together.
+I started South 40 Partners as a place where landowners can go to see how everything fits together.
 You know, where they can get specialized professional resources concerning real estate, forestry, wildlife, taxes, legal, etc.) in one place.

 Question: But, you aren’t an expert in all those things – legal, tax wildlife, etc. So how does it work?

-Brickman: Think of Land Smart Resources as the general contractor on a house.
+Brickman: Think of South 40 Partners as the general contractor on a house.
 The General Contractor isn’t a plumber, or electrician, but he knows the good ones and cultivates close working relationships with them.
 We’re the same thing.
 There are professionals in many disciplines that have specialized knowledge as relates to landowners.
 So, we seek out these relationships.
 This way a landowner can make better decisions by looking at things from many points of view.

 Question: This sounds complicated.
 Can you give an example?

-Question: So, Land Smart Resources is a collection of companies?
+Question: So, South 40 Partners is a collection of companies?

-Brickman: That’s right.
-We work with an attorney who is also a forester and timberland owner.
+Brickman: South 40 Partners serves it’s clients by connecting them with people who have specialized knowledge.
+For example, we work with an attorney who is also a forester and timberland owner.
 He has years of experience and specialized legal knowledge regarding land and land ownership.
 We work with a biologist that specializes in fisheries & lake management.
 We work with a biologist that specializes in deer and turkey management who helps our clients create an enjoyable hunting experience.
 My wife is a CPA in private practice who understands landowners and their special tax needs.

 Question: How did you get into the rural land business?